hacker64/ledDemo3/README.md

 Simple Script Program Showing Jade Robot's Green LEDs flashing in sequence.

 This is the absolute best application for the Jade Robot!
-Woohoo
+Woohoo!

 - Uses the "setled" syscall API for Specifying the action of a specific LED.